netbirdio/kubernetes-operator/docs/usage.md

 # Usage

-## Provision pods with NetBird access
+## Provision pods with NetBird access using side-cars

 1. Create a Setup Key in your [NetBird console](https://docs.netbird.io/how-to/register-machines-using-setup-keys#using-setup-keys).
 1. Create a Secret object in the namespace where you need to provision NetBird access (secret name and field can be anything).